 1. Build and Migrate

-Build and Migrate has become possible through the introduction of modular software.
+Building and Migrating has become possible through the introduction of modular software.
 The project is built in parallel to the existing system and customers are migrated across over time.
 The time to full migration and project completion may be longer but time and costs are predictable.

 2. Progressive Migration

-Progressive migration, also known as waved migration, takes place in stages.
-Customers are divided into tiers and migrated to the new system a tier at a time.
-This approach is often adopted by big banks and suits large complex organizations who want some early business benefits but very low risk.
+Progressive migration, also known as wave migration, takes place in stages.
+Customers are divided into tiers and migrated to the new system one tier at a time.
+This approach is often adopted by big banks and suits large complex organizations that want some early business benefits but very low risk.

 - More time for parallel testing with overlap of system rollout